Immanuel Feyi-Waboso inspires Exeter to victory against Bath

 — Rugby on TNT Sports (@rugbyontnt) April 6, 2024

 Then, they lost their way.
 Injuries of course were critical.
 Finn Russell was forced off after 16 minutes with a groin injury with Johann van Graan, the Bath head coach, adding “we will take our time with him”.
-Russell’s replacement, Orlando Bailey, then also had to come off with 25 minutes left, forcing Bath to finish the game with scrum-half Ben Spencer at No 10.
+Cam Redpath also had to go off with 25 minutes left, forcing Bath to finish the game with two scrum-halves on the field with Ben Spencer at No 10.

 They also seemed to lose some steam after that huge defensive effort from the first half and the bounce of the ball with those wind-backed kicks didn’t go their way, as Exeter’s forwards and Feyi-Waboso took over with Henry Slade landing some impressive conversions into the wind.